stopthatastronaut/takofukku/readme.md

 ## Does this mean I can use Octopus Deploy as a CI server?

 Yes, you kinda can.
 Octopus can run F#, PowerShell, C#Script and bash, so if those languages can run your builds and tests, then Octopus *can* run builds for you.
 It's not really what Octopus is designed for, but it can work.
 But definitely don't neglect running tests.
-If it's powerShell you're pushing out, I recommend [Pester](https://github.com/Pester/Pester), with an Octopus script step like this:
+If it's PowerShell you're pushing out, I recommend [Pester](https://github.com/Pester/Pester), with an Octopus script step like this:

 ```
 $result = Invoke-Pester -EnableExit